@synth_cinema: Monster Bites - Mysterious Islands

 SON OF GODZILLA (1967)

 Okay here we go... time for some absurd noise.
-Not that you can say many releases in this series or the Toho line-up as a whole are particularly sombre.
-But your mileage may vary here depending on your thoughts about the classic Godzilla franchise and if you think making light of the title character is a big deal or not.
-For all those fans who want to debate whether the big guy is a father, a mother or just an adoptive parent, there will be others who see this purely as a lurid monster comedy.
-Some get pretty defensive about it as if they need to defend Godzilla's stoicism, but personally I'm of the mind that this is complete nonsense and should be treated as such.
+In more ways than one.
+Of course not many releases in this series, or the Toho line-up as a whole, are particularly sombre.
+But your mileage may vary here depending on your thoughts about the classic Godzilla franchise and whether you think making light of the title character is a big deal or not.
+For all those fans who want to debate whether the big guy is a father, a mother, or just an adoptive parent, there will be others who see this purely as a lurid monster comedy.
+Some get pretty defensive about it all, as if they need to defend Godzilla's stoicism for some reason, but personally I'm of the mindset that this is complete nonsense and should be treated as such.

 On a remote island several strange radio signals are reported, first by a plane and then by a UN science team.
 The base they've created is some kind of weather system control centre which sends up balloons to change the climate.
-The plot for what it's worth involves the scientists attempting to see if deserts and other inhospitable regions can be made fertile.
-I don't think that's quite how the seasons or the Earth's water supply works, but there's not much point taking it seriously.
-The problem however is that the hot or cold inducing weather equipment is being interfered with by the strange signals on the island.
-Well that, the local wildlife, and the arrival of a nosy reporter called Goro (Akira Kubo).
+The plot, for what it's worth, involves these scientists attempting to see if deserts and other inhospitable regions can be made fertile.
+I don't think that's quite how the seasons or the Earth's water levels work, but there's not much point taking any of it seriously.
+The team soon find that the hot or cold inducing weather equipment is being interfered with by the same strange signals on the island.
+To make things worse a nosy reporter called Goro (Akira Kubo) is also poking around.

-Of course the equipment malfunctions are being caused by local monsters, first a kind of giant preying mantis and then the arrival of Godzilla.
-He's also interested in the radio signal which for some reason is a distress call from a giant egg... from which his son soon hatches.
-Did another member of his species bury it or did he leave it there?
-Is he asexual and life found a way, or is this the child of another creature entirely?
+Of course the equipment malfunctions are being caused by local monsters.
+First it's a kind of giant preying mantis and then it's the arrival of Godzilla.
+He's also interested in the radio signal which (for some reason) is a distress call from a giant egg from which his son soon hatches.
+Did another member of his species bury it or did he leave it there earlier?
+Is he asexual?
+Has life found a war?
+Or is this the child of another creature entirely?
 The answer is... who cares.
 From the moment the egg hatches it's clear that this isn't to be taken seriously, with the mantis monsters harassing the new born before Godzilla carelessly hits it in the face with his tale.

-The creature designs are not great either which drains any sense that this is a gritty creature feature, with the big G looking like a terrible Cookie Monster mutant (not for the first time) and his son looking like a weird bug eyed monstrosity of a turtle.
-He's ugly when he hatches and he's ugly when he starts to grow.
-But this kind of adds to the levity, particularly when the parenting scenes take place.
+The creature designs are not great which drains any sense that this is a gritty creature feature.
+The big G looks particularly awful, like a terrible Cookie Monster mutant (not for the first time) while his son looks like a weird bug-eyed monstrosity.
+He's super ugly when he hatches and he remains pretty ugly when he starts to grow.
+But this kind of adds to the tone of levity, particularly when the parenting scenes take place.
 Godzilla is pretty bad at the whole thing and is often sleeping instead of teaching life lessons.
-When they do interact the film is at its best with the poor kid getting dragged about by the tail and berated for failing to fight or exhale the proper atomic breath.
+When they do interact the film is at its best as the poor kid is dragged around by the tail and berated for failing to fight or exhale the proper atomic breath.

 Elsewhere the film is a fairly typical science fiction story as the team tries to cool the tropical island but instead cause a radioactive heatwave, resulting in even bigger preying mantis monsters.
-It's obviously a cheaper production without any standard Tokyo destruction, but the outpost sets are charming in a primary coloured B-movie sort of way.
-There's a flimsy romance between Goro and the only human native Saeko (Beverly Maeda) a marooned girl who was left to fend for herself when her father died some time earlier.
-At least things get a bit more interesting when cabin fever sets in and fighting between the team breaks out, as does a fever in the later stages of the film.
+It's obviously a cheaper production and lacks the standard Tokyo destruction, but the outpost sets are charming in a primary coloured B-movie sort of way.
+There's a flimsy romance between Goro and the only human native Saeko (Beverly Maeda) a marooned girl who was left to fend for herself when her father died some years earlier.
+At least things get a bit more interesting when cabin fever sets in and fighting between the team breaks out, as does a tropical disease in the later stages of the film.

-The monster mayhem is fairly restricted and there are more small scale fights and rock throwing contests like the previous film Ebirah.
-But this is the better film and things pick up when the giant spider Kumonga arrives to try and eat the science team, the last remaining mantis and of course Godzilla's son.
-It's not exactly a hair raising tale of suspense, particularly when the survivors are trapped in the third act but can easily swim out of a cave that becomes covered with spider webs.
-Even stranger is the way Professor Kusumi (Tadao Takashima) insists on one last experiment that will bring snow to impeded the monsters, when at the end they don't pose any threat.
+The amount of monster mayhem is fairly low and there are more small scale fights and rock throwing contests like the previous jungle based film Ebirah.
+But this is the better film and things pick up when the giant spider Kumonga arrives to attack the science team, before trying to eat the last remaining mantis and of course Godzilla's son.
+It's not exactly a hair raising tale of suspense, particularly when the survivors are trapped in the third act by spider webs... but can easily swim out of their cave hideout.
+Professor Kusumi (Tadao Takashima) insists on one last experiment to make it snow, adding a ticking clock, but by this point the monsters are even less of a threat.

-But logic be damned this is a movie about vague notions of parenting for monsters, and a vaguer still plan to change the weather and feed the world with nuclear balloons and chemical dispersal machines ripe for abuse in the wrong hands.
-Neither one of these elements can be considered deep or meaningful themes unless you really want to over analyse all of this.
-Which I'm sure someone has.
-Ultimately this gets a bad rap for being overtly childish and silly in appearance, but it's by no means the worst entry in the series.
-It's loud, dumb and ugly like the central creatures but there's something likeable about it all.
+But logic be damned this is a movie about vague notions of parenting for monsters, and an even vaguer plan to change the weather and feed the world.
+With... nuclear balloons and chemical dispersal machines ripe for abuse in the wrong hands.
+Neither one of these elements can be considered deep or meaningful unless you really want to over analyse all of this, which I'm sure someone has.
+Ultimately this gets a bad rap for being overtly childish and incredibly silly in appearance, but it's by no means the worst entry in the series.
+It's loud, dumb, and ugly, and yet just like the central creatures there's something likeable about it all.

 3/5